Derivational / morphemic structure

 Search

-The morphemic search is supported only in the Main corpus.
+The morphemic search is supported in the Main and Educational corpora.
 It is specified in the Morphemic structure section within the Lemmas and tags search.
 By default this feature is not active but it may be added via the Add condition button.

 The parameter Including alternants can be specified that searches all the allomorphes of a given morpheme.
 The root -ук- without this parameter can be found only in the word наука, whereas with alternants it yields учить, ученый etc. as well.